lazopm/portfolio/PORTFOLIO.md

 # This Portfolio

-It's a server rendererd React application.
+My goal with this project was to revamp my porfolio and to put in practice what I have learned in the past few years.

-It pulls all my public repos from GitHub's public graphql API.
+It is a server rendered React application that is completely usable on the initial html render.
+It also works with scripts disabled.

+The applicatio pulls all my public repos from GitHub's graphql API.
 It looks for PORTFOLIO.md in the master branch, and fallbacks to README.md or the name and description fields.

-Built to be as fast as possible, and usable without JS.
+While more work upfront, making this a reflection of my github repositories allows me to forget about it and it will stay up to date with my latest projects.